 Transverse Friction Massage

-Tendonitis can be effectively treated at home with herbal cures and massage.
-No matter what treatment is used, if the affected tendon is not rested, it will not heal properly.
+Tendonitis can often be treated at home with rest, remedies and massage.
+However, no matter what treatment is used, if the affected tendon is not rested, it will not heal properly.
 Increasing blood flow to the tendon is central to reducing the inflammation and pain.